davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 The Scores, which will get written to the CSV file when the 'Between Game Break' timer reaches 30 seconds, are displayed next.
 If the 'Team time-outs allowed?' check box is selected, the Team Time-Out buttons are selectable.
 Only one team time-out per half, no team time-outs are permitted in Overtime or Sudden Death as per CMAS rules as of October 2025.
 'Add Goal White' adds a goal to white and if the 'Record Scorers Cap Number' check box is ticked, a popup dialogue box where the cap number of the player scoring the goal can be entered.
-'Referee Time-Out' stops Court Time and the timer of whatever period the timer is displaying.
-This is a toggle button.
+Referee Time-Out pauses:
+- Court Time
+- The active game timer
+- Team Time-Out timers
+- Penalty timers

+When Referee Time-Out is released, the interrupted period resumes from the exact point at which it was paused, including Sudden Death periods.
 'Penalties' is enabled during play but greyed out for breaks (as you cannot award a Penalty when play cannot be stopped [section 17.1.1 of CMAS rules]) but if the 'Referee Time-Out' button is pushed, the 'Penalties' button is enabled.
 When the 'Penalties' button is pushed, a popup dialogue box appears that enables the selection of cap colour, Cap number and penalty time period.
 'YOU MUST SELECT START PENALTY' to record the penalty.
 These penalties are written to the CSV file when the 'Between Game Break' timer reaches 30 seconds.
 The penalties are also displayed on both screens along with the time remaining to serve.
 When this time reaches zero, the penalty is removed from the list.
 Penalties can be removed in case the wrong details were entered.